Bring a WWII Warbird

 CAF members join together to operate, maintain, and fly iconic warbards.
 They attend airshows, tour cities across the country, execute memorial flyovers, and give Living History Flight Experiences.
 Not a pilot?
 No problem.
 Most CAF members are not pilots.

-The PT-19 is a great airplane for a new Unit to start with for several reasons, including helping to build a membership base as a project to rally around.
-Read more to learn about this World War II trainer and why it is an ideal aircraft for you.
+A World War II trainer is a great airplane for a new Unit to start with for several reasons, including helping to build a membership base as a project to rally around.
+Read more to learn about a World War II trainer and why it is an ideal aircraft for you.

 |STEPS TO STARTING A UNIT|